What is the experience of the instructor(s) delivering my course?

 What do The Knowledge Academy provide me on the course?

-We provide pre-course reading, the Statistics Without Tears & The Machine that Changed the World books, The Knowledge Academy courseware folder, certificates and refreshments.
+We provide pre-course reading, The Knowledge Academy courseware folder, certificates and refreshments.

 Is there pre-study work?